Northern Basin Commissioner

 Creating the Inspector–General role reflects the success of the Northern Basin Commissioner role, which has contributed to greater confidence in compliance and enforcement in the northern Basin.

 As part of a wider package of initiatives to support implementation of the Murray–Darling Basin Plan, the Australian Government appointed Mr Mick Keelty, AO APM, as the independent Northern Basin Commissioner, for a three-year term.

 Mr Keelty commenced in the role of Commissioner on 11 September 2018.

 Focus of the role

-Northern Basin Review recommendations.
-The Commissioner will also monitor, audit and report annually on:
+The Northern Basin Commissioner focused on overseeing implementation of the Northern Basin Review recommendations.
+The Commissioner also monitored, audited and reported annually on:

 - implementing water-use compliance measures

 - achieving Basin Plan environmental outcomes in the northern Basin

 - scientific and technical information that will increase our understanding of northern Basin environmental needs